codegard1/codegard1-gatsby/posts/open-asset-rest-api-notes.md

 - `https://tenant.openasset.com/REST/1/Files?withLocation=1`
 - `https://tenant.openasset.com/REST/1/Files/{file_id}?withLocation=1`

-This will either return the location field which can be empty of have prexisting data:
+This will return the location field, which can be empty or have pre-existing data:
 ```js
 "location": {},
 ```